bpannier/simpletr64/docs/index.rst

 ****

-This library supports the discovery of UPnP devices in the local network and let you execute actions on them if the device supports them.
+This Python library supports the discovery of UPnP devices in the local network and let you execute actions on them if the device supports any.
 Also it contains a convenient way to execute TR64 protocol actions on routers or other network devices which supports TR64.

 `TR 64 <https://www.broadband-forum.org/technical/download/TR-064.pdf>`_ is a protocol designed to communicate with